Skip to content

 1. Day 1 Arrival: Check in at Hotel Alfonso XIII, settle near the event zone, and open your first local meal block.

-2. Day 1 Peak: Center the night around 2029 Seville Awards Gala Weekend and then push into post-event fan energy at Bar Antiguedades.
+2. Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Bar Antiguedades.

 3. Day 2 Closeout: Use daytime space for Alameda de Hércules Fan Zone, then finish with Abaceria del Postigo before departure.